| name | agent-coordination |

 Implementation:

-- Phase 1: Parallel investigation (multiple agents)
+- Phase 1: Parallel investigation (multiple Skills or Agents)

 - Phase 2: Synthesis (combine findings)